Competition, Cooperation, and the Reality of Toxic Gaming

 The Social Space Isn't Always a Safe Space

-The first thing to understand is that a social interaction isn’t always positive.
-Duels, ambushes, encounters, exchanges, support, rivalries, sabotage, negotiations are all types of social interactions between players.
+The first thing to understand is that social interactions aren’t always positive.
+Duels, ambushes, rivalries, and negotiations are all types of social interactions in gaming.
 Some are positive, others negative, and some don’t even fit into either category.

 One question that arises is why do some game environments tend to become toxic if a sense of competition isn’t to blame?
 Here arises the idea of conflict leading to toxic gaming.